-Of the 64 percent allocated each year for the Green Acres program: 55 percent is for State open space acquisition and development projects; 38 percent is for grants and loans to fund local government open space acquisition and development projects; and 7 percent is for grants to fund open space acquisition and development projects undertaken by qualifying tax exempt nonprofit organizations.

-Of that funding for State open space acquisition and development projects: 50 percent is for acquisition projects and 50 percent is for development projects.
-Further, of the funding for State open space development projects, up to 22 percent may be for stewardship activities undertaken on lands administered by the Division of Fish and Wildlife and up to 22 percent may be for stewardship activities undertaken on lands administered by the Division of Parks and Forestry.
-Of the funding allocated for local open space acquisition and development projects, up to 2 percent may fund stewardship activities.
-Of the allocated funding for open space acquisition and development projects by qualifying tax exempt nonprofit organizations, 11 percent is for stewardship activities.
-In addition, for the Green Acres Program, up to 5 percent is available for organizational, administrative and other work and services, including salaries, equipment and materials.
+Of the 64 percent allocated each year for the Green Acres program: 55 percent would be used for State open space acquisition and development projects; 38 percent would be used for grants and loans to fund local government open space acquisition and development projects; and 7 percent would be used for grants to fund open space acquisition and development projects undertaken by qualifying tax exempt nonprofit organizations.
+Of the funding for State open space acquisition and development projects: 50 percent would be used for acquisition projects and 50 percent would be used for development projects.
+Further, of the funding for State open space development projects, up to 22 percent would be used for stewardship activities undertaken on lands administered by the Division of Fish and Wildlife and up to 22 percent would be used for stewardship activities undertaken on lands administered by the Division of Parks and Forestry.
+Of the funding allocated for local open space acquisition and development projects, up to 2 percent would be used to fund stewardship activities.
+Of the allocated funding for open space acquisition and development projects by qualifying tax exempt nonprofit organizations, 11 percent would be used to fund stewardship activities.
+In addition, for the Green Acres Program, up to 5 percent would be available for organizational, administrative and other work and services, including salaries, equipment and materials.

 "Blue Acres" is the term used to refer to properties that have been damaged by storms or storm-related flooding, that appear likely to incur such damage, or that may buffer or protect other lands from such damage.
 Structures on a purchased property are demolished, the debris is removed, and the land is preserved as open space.
 The Blue Acres program is administered by the DEP's Green Acres program.
-Under the bill, funding under the Blue Acres program, when available, will be used for (1) acquisition by the

-State of Blue Acres properties, or (2) State grants to assist qualifying tax exempt nonprofits in the acquisition of Blue Acres properties.
-The bill prohibits the State from using eminent domain to acquire land for Blue Acres projects, except with the approval of the Legislature by adoption of a concurrent resolution to that effect.
-However, if needed, the bill allows eminent domain proceedings by the State for the purpose only of establishing value.
+Under the bill, funding under the Blue Acres program, when available, would be used for (1) acquisition by the State of Blue Acres properties, or (2) State grants to assist qualifying tax exempt nonprofits in the acquisition of Blue Acres properties.
+The State would be prohibited from using eminent domain to acquire land for Blue Acres projects, except with the approval of the Legislature by adoption of a concurrent resolution to that effect.
+However, if needed, eminent domain proceedings could be employed by the State for the purpose only of establishing value.

 This bill continues the State's existing open space, farmland, and historic preservation programs.
-It is based on the provisions of the "Garden State Preservation Trust Act" (GSPTA), as well as the "Green Acres, Water Supply and Floodplain Protection, and Farmland and Historic Preservation Bond Act of 2009" (P.L.2009, c.117) and the "Green Acres, Farmland, Blue Acres, and Historic Preservation Bond Act of 2007" (P.L.2007, c.119) and, generally, defines relevant terms in the same manner as the GSPTA and continues the respective priority systems, ranking criteria, and funding policies set forth in the GSPTA, except as otherwise specified by the bill.
+It is based on the provisions of the "Garden State Preservation Trust Act" (GSPTA), as well as the "Green Acres, Water Supply and Floodplain Protection, and Farmland and Historic Preservation Bond Act of 2009" (P.L.2009, c.117) and the "Green Acres, Farmland, Blue Acres, and Historic Preservation Bond Act of 2007" (P.L.2007, c.119) and, generally, defines relevant terms in the same manner as the GSPTA and continues the respective priority systems, ranking criteria, and funding policies set forth in the GSPTA, except as otherwise specified in the bill.